friendly-bits/shell-scheduler/JOB-TERMINATION-LIBRARY.md

 ### When the scheduler can manage cgroups

 The mechanism is usable in each of the situations below, none of which needs any pre-configuration.
-If none of them fits your environment - or arranging one is inconvenient - use a `/proc`-based library instead: `job-term-ppid.sh` (needs only `/proc` and `awk`) works anywhere, or the more efficient `job-term-children.sh` where the kernel provides `CONFIG_PROC_CHILDREN`. `sched_job_term_select` can automatically pick among available job termination mechanisms from whichever libraries you sourced.
+If none of them fits your environment - or arranging one is inconvenient - use a `/proc`-based mechanism instead: `ppid` (needs only `/proc` and `awk`) works anywhere, or the more efficient `children` where the kernel provides `CONFIG_PROC_CHILDREN`. `sched_use_job_term auto` picks the best mechanism available here automatically.

 - **Running as root**: works everywhere (provided the kernel supports cgroup v2 and `cgroup.kill`): in a root shell, in a system service, in a system cron job, or on an OpenWrt device (23.05 and later ships the required kernel; cgroup support is enabled in default builds except `SMALL_FLASH` targets).
 - **Unprivileged, started by systemd's per-user manager**: root is not needed when the scheduler is launched *by* the systemd **user** manager - either as a systemd user service, or wrapped in `systemd-run --user --scope <cmd>`.
 Running it straight from an ordinary shell (interactive or SSH login) or a cron job does **not** qualify, even though you own them; prefix such commands with `systemd-run --user --scope`.